peppyheppy/janrain-rails/README.md

     User#any_local_field # => a local field that is not shared accross federated apps User#display_name # => a local cache for the capture value that will be updated on each profile request.

+After Authentication Hook:

+    def self.post_authentication_hook(user, entity, oauth)
+      ... do something with the user and the entity from janrain, etc ... user
+    end

+Note: this could be used for post processing profile information or something.

 # Controllers

 We will need to implement the authentication on controllers so we can ensure that